 No. Applicants for the Ph.D. program are automatically considered for funding.
 It is currently departmental practice to accept only those students into the programs whom we can fund fully with multi-year packages of fellowships and assistantships.

 What kind of writing sample should I send?

 We are looking for a sample of scholarly writing, on any subject related to African American Studies, of sufficient length to demonstrate your ability to develop an idea coherently and thoroughly.
 We receive writing samples as short as 15 pages and as long as 25 pages (n.b. writing samples should be uploaded to Graduate school website).

 Can I visit campus, meet with faculty, sit in on classes?

-In late February or early March, applicants who have been admitted will be invited to campus for a recruitment weekend, hosted and paid for by the Graduate School.
+In late February or early March, finalists will be invited to campus for a recruitment weekend, hosted and paid for by the Graduate School.

 Note: Due to the Covid-19 pandemic, this will likely be virtual for the current admissions cycle.